 Last week featured a first win for the San Francisco 49ers and a continued tailspin by the Dallas Cowboys.
 We also saw more injuries – with Dallas Clark being gone for the season, plus players like Vince Young, Malcolm Floyd and Chris Cooley each getting banged up.
+All that and it’s just NFL Week 7.

 But the biggest news was the helmet-to-helmet hits, leading to major fines and more injuries – most notably to Philadelphia’s DeSean Jackson.